Registering as a charity

 Online fundraising has raised new challenges for fundraising regulation and organisations should carefully consider the relevant laws before conducting an online fundraising appeal.

 Some fundraising activities (e.g. door-knocking, lotteries, raffles, street collections, and the sale of alcohol) require other permissions, permits or licences.
-Information about permits and licences is available from local councils.
+Information about permits and licences is usually available from local councils.

 For more information about fundraising laws, see Not-for-profit Law’s Information Hub at www.nfplaw.org.au/fundraising.
 For more information about raffles and minor gaming, see Not-for-profit Law’s information Hub at www.nfplaw.org.au/raffles.

 Organisations may apply for financial grants from government, philanthropic foundations, charitable trusts, private businesses and others.
 Information on how to make these applications is available from grant providers.
-Being endorsed as a DGR is a requirement of some grant-makers.
+Being endorsed as a DGR is a requirement of some grants.